Sustainable Development Goals

 In New Zealand

 Achieving the SDGs will require a cross-Government effort.
-New Zealand government agencies are reviewing the goals and their alignment with existing Government priorities.
+New Zealand government agencies are reviewing the goals and their alignment with Government priorities.
 This analysis will inform a discussion on how New Zealand focuses its efforts.

 Through global policy influence